 Zambia’s children and education

-Many orphaned Zambian children live with impoverished grandparents or siblings, for whom the cost of uniforms, stationery and school fees are prohibitive so many children have to drop out of school after parents die.
-There is also a desperate lack of state school places in Zambia.
+Many orphaned Zambian children live with impoverished grandparents or siblings, for whom the cost of uniforms, stationery and school fees are prohibitive so have to drop out of school after parents die.
+There is also a desperate lack of state school places in Zambia and class sizes can exceed 100 children in schools.

-Children without access to education, are trapped in a terrible cycle of poverty and orphaned or other vulnerable children are highly vulnerable to child labour, abuse and forced early marriage.
+Children without access to a quality education, are trapped in a terrible cycle of poverty and orphaned or other vulnerable children are highly vulnerable to child labour, abuse and forced early marriage.

 Uneducated, orphaned girls are three times more likely to contract HIV/AIDS than those in school and under parental supervision.